shenders13/atrium-tech-talk/README.md

 ##### Adding the correct text

 Step 1: Add the correct text to the page.
 We'll use `h1` (most notable heading) for your name, and `h3`'s for your title and location.

+You don't need to add the `+` symbols.
+I'm just using those to show that it's a new line.

 ```diff
 <html>
   <head>